spetryjohnson/pureflow_fan_monitor/README.md

 Other transistors and resistors might work.
 I'm not a hardware guy, I'm just cobbling together stuff I've found on the web.
 Follow my instructions at your own risk ;)

-# Using and testing the s231ystem
+# Setting it all up

 The web app is located at port 8080 on the Raspberry Pi's ip address or hostname.